Tutorials

 It would make sense to split these into different entities and have the scene manage interactions with each other.
 This is where the Entity class comes in.

 An Entity represents an independent object that exists within a scene/game world.
-Entities have similar lifecycle methods as scenes, but this time, scenes manage the lifecycle of their children entities.
+Entities have similar lifecycle methods as scenes, and are managed by a scene or their parent entities.

 Fun fact: A scene is actually a special kind of entity with the ability to render a user interface (more on this later) and is managed by the Application.